alexiaales/SpotitPy/README.md

-# ColocPy
+# SpotiPy
 We present a novel automatic tool for object based colocalization which comes in a simple graphical user interface that requires no programming experience hence rendering it ideal for researchers at all levels.
-ColocPy allows the user to select the images of interest and perform: i) an automated and robust segmentation of the region of interest (ROI), ii) contemporary pre-processing manipulations for de-noising  and iii) an in depth analysis of the co-localization between objects in two different channels.
+SpotiPy allows the user to select the images of interest and perform: i) an automated and robust segmentation of the region of interest (ROI), ii) contemporary pre-processing manipulations for de-noising  and iii) an in depth analysis of the co-localization between objects in two different channels.

 ## Introduction